Gov. Tony Evers says clean energy investments can create jobs, lower bills

 Gov. Tony Evers says Wisconsin could create more than 40,000 jobs, lower energy bills and fight climate change by investing in clean energy technologies.

-Released Tuesday, the state’s first Clean Energy Plan is meant to serve as a blueprint for meeting his goal of carbon-free electricity generation by 2050 as well as the state’s commitment to cutting half of all greenhouse gas emissions by the end of this decade.
+Released Tuesday, the state’s first Clean Energy Plan is meant to serve as a blueprint for meeting his goal of carbon-free electricity generation by 2050 helping meet the state's commitment to cutting half of all greenhouse gas emissions by the end of this decade.

-“The good news is that we don’t have to choose—we can do both if we start working smarter as a state—and that’s what this plan is all about,” Evers said in a statement announcing the release of the plan.
+“The good news is that we don’t have to choose — we can do both if we start working smarter as a state — and that’s what this plan is all about,” Evers said in a statement.
 “Folks, the cost of doing nothing is far too high.”

-The plan, developed by Evers' Office of Sustainability and Clean Energy, outlines four primary pathways to clean energy:
+The plan, called for in a 2019 executive order, is merely a recommendation, though it is intended as an actionable framework with four primary paths:

-Promoting clean energy technology by expanding incentives in the state’s $100 million ratepayer-funded Focus on Energy program, updating emission goals for electricity generation and leveraging existing government programs to support things like community-based solar gardens and help businesses develop new technologies.
+Promoting clean energy technology by expanding incentives in the state’s $100 million ratepayer-funded Focus on Energy program, updating emission goals for electricity generation and leveraging existing government programs to support renewable energy and help businesses develop new technologies.

 Updating commercial building codes, using local and low-carbon building materials, scaling up renewable heating and cooling, and using electricity rather than fossil fuels as a heat source.